hikims/KISTLab-of-cell-signaling-analysis/README.md

     	return 0;}

-Multiple simulations: Each protein’s root mean square error (RMSE), coefficient variation (CV), and bliss index are calculated via multiple simulations (simul_time=1000).
+Multiple simulations: Root mean square error (RMSE), coefficient variation (CV), and bliss index of each protein are calculated via multiple simulations (simul_time=1000).

 	The RMSE (RMSE in functions.cpp) is to find suitable parameters set based on a specific parameter.